embeddedTS/buildroot-ts/README.md

 | TS-7970 | [tsimx6_defconfig](#tsimx6_defconfig) | [tsimx6_usbprod_defconfig](#tsimx6_usbprod_defconfig) |
 | TS-TPC-7990 | [tsimx6_defconfig](#tsimx6_defconfig) | [tsimx6_usbprod_defconfig](#tsimx6_usbprod_defconfig) |

+All Buildroot base defconfigs abover are compatible with the [Extra Packages defconfig fragment](#extra-packages).

 ### ts4100_defconfig
 * Supports TS-4100 devices
-* Generates a minimal Linux with hardware support
+* Generates a minimal Linux with hardware support (based on 5.10 kernel)
 * Outputs `rootfs.tar.xz` which can be written to any boot device for the platform: USB, SD, eMMC, etc.

 Can be built with (See [Using Docker](#using-docker) for how to build in Docker container):